Think you won’t qualify for federal student aid because you (or your parents/guardian) make too much money? Think again.

 To retain eligibility for federal student aid, you must meet the following criteria:

 Academic progress — You must maintain satisfactory academic progress, which typically means a 2.0 GPA and progress toward completion in a normal timeframe.

 Criminal record — You must not be convicted of the possession or sale of illegal drugs while you receive federal financial aid.

 Get started with the FAFSA

-The FAFSA is for most students who plan to enroll or are enrolled in two- and four-year colleges, graduate schools, professional schools (like law, business or medical school) or any program that rewards a degree, certificate or credit, including most vocational and technical schools.
+The FAFSA is for most students who plan to enroll, or are enrolled, in two- and four-year colleges, graduate schools, professional schools (such as law, business, or medical school) or any program that rewards a degree, certificate, or credit, including most vocational and technical schools.
 Completing the FAFSA is the biggest step in getting financial aid.
-But before you start your application, learn how to avoid making five common FAFSA mistakes in order to increase your chances of earning money to pay for college.
+But before you start your application, learn how to avoid making these 11 common FAFSA mistakes to increase your chances of earning money to pay for college.